noahehall/theBookOfNoah/0current/aws/exams/services/containers/elasticContainerService.md

   - customize the image and setup configuration in ECS
   - select launch type: ec2 vs fargate

+### architecture

+#### tasks

+- an instance of a task definition
+- the atomic unit of deployments
+  - limited to a single ec2 host
+- one/more tightly coupled containers
+- managed by ecs task scheduler
+- run once/intervals, optimal for batch jobs

 ```jsonc
 // list of hella options
 {